 - Criminal Investigation

-While this ranking focuses on the law enforcement track, BSU also offers three others to choose from: corrections, victimology, and tribal justice.
-Whether you are interested in attending BSU on-campus or online, check out the application details here (and apply for free!)
+While this ranking focuses on the law enforcement track, BSU offers three others: corrections, victimology, and tribal justice.

 North Carolina Central University